Uranium-Framework/Uranium-Core/README.md

 # Sunrise Framework

 Sunrise Framework is a powerful roblox coding framework.
+This framework was made with 3 things in mind, simplicity, beginner-friendliness and ofcourse fun!